rinnocente/qe/README.md

 The **QE** container has the QuantumEspresso executable (**pw.x**) , an input test file (**relax.in**) and 2 pseudopotential files necessary to run the test (**C.pz-rrkjus.UPF** and **O.pz-rrkjus.UPF**) inside the root home directory ('/root').
-Don't be scared root of the container is not root of your host.

 When you are inside the container you can run the test simply typing :
 ```